 |Project Name||Middle Raquette|

-|LIHI Certificate Number||14B|
+|LIHI Certificate No.||14B|

-|Location||Located along the Raquette River in St. Lawrence County, New York.|
+|Location||Located along the Raquette River between river mile 38 and 47 in St. Lawrence County, New York.|

-|Average Annual Generation||299.31 GWh|
+|Average Annual Generation||330,820 MWh|

 |Facility Type||Higley Development: Re-regulating

 Colton, Hannawa, Sugar Island: Pulsing

 The Middle Raquette River Project is located on the Raquette River in St. Lawrence County, New York.
 The Raquette River has a total drainage basin of 1,269 square miles at its mouth and originates in the Adirondack highlands at Blue Mountain Lake, Raquette Lake and Long Lake.
 The river flows generally north-northwest for more than 146 miles, through Potsdam, New York, and empties into the St. Lawrence River, near Massena, New York.
 Historically, the river has been developed for waterpower for sawmills, paper mills, tanneries, and other industry.